FantomMenaceDAO/MIPs/README.md

-# MIPs
+# Menace Improvement Proposals

-Menace Improvement Proposals
+This is the repository that contains the Menace Improvement Proposals (MIPs) used by the Fantom Menace DAO to run our DAO.